-Origen offers a very interesting application to the Virgin Mary’s praise: “My Soul Magnifies the Lord” (Lk 1 :46) and it is sang in west and eastern churches as The Magnificat or Ode of the Theotokos .
+Origen offers a very interesting application to the Virgin Mary’s praise: “My Soul Magnifies the Lord” (Lk 1:46), and it is sung in Western and Eastern churches as The Magnificat or Ode of the Theotokos.

 “Two facilities, the soul and the spirit, express twofold praise.
 The soul celebrates the Lord while the spirit praises God; not that praising the Lord is different from praising God, since the One who is God is also the Lord, and the One who is the Lord is also God.